MapColonies/planet-dumper/README.md

     - s3_bucket_not_exist: 105 - the given bucket name does not exist on the object storage.
     - object_key_already_exists: 106 - the created dump has an object key which does already exist on the bucket.
     - missing_env_arg: 107 - missing a required environment argument.
+    - dump_server_upload_error: 108 - an error occurred in the process of uploading metadata to the dump-server.
+    - dump_server_request_error: 109 - an error occurred in the process of sending the request to the dump-server.

 For additional info on given errors read the stderr output stream